 Chameleon is the first SoC supporting both inference and end-to-end on-chip few-shot and continual learning: \autoref{tab:kws_hardware_comparison} compares our design with both KWS and FSL accelerators that have silicon results on GSC and Omniglot datasets, respectively.
 This comparison highlights the performance of Chameleon across FSL and CL on-device learning, as well as KWS inference scenarios.

 \textit{FSL performance} -- Chameleon is the only end-to-end FSL chip that supports sequential data, while offering fully flexible support for embedding dimensions, number of ways, and shots.
+Chameleon is also the first work that not only enables multiplier-free inference but also completely multiplier-free FSL, without requiring any modifications of the inference datapath.
 Furthermore, across all FSL evaluation scenarios, Chameleon sets a new record, despite using an embedding DNN that is $7.6$–$126\times$ smaller than other FSL chips.

-First, compared to CIM accelerators for FSL distance computation, Kim~\etal~\cite{other_fsl_cim} implement MANNs (\autoref{sec:fsl_on_chip_suitability}) with an off-chip FP32 embedder of \SI{7.46}{\mega\byte}, resulting in 3.4\% and 0.5\% lower accuracy than Chameleon for the 5-way 1- and 5-shot cases, respectively.
+Comparing with CIM accelerators for FSL distance computation, Kim~\etal~\cite{other_fsl_cim} implement MANNs (\autoref{sec:fsl_on_chip_suitability}) with an off-chip FP32 embedder of \SI{7.46}{\mega\byte}, resulting in 3.4\% and 0.5\% lower accuracy than Chameleon for the 5-way 1- and 5-shot cases, respectively.
 SAPIENS \cite{sapiens} employs an RRAM-based backend to perform FSL, also using MANNs.
 On 32-way 1-shot Omniglot, SAPIENS achieves 72\% accuracy using an FP32-based 4-layer CNN of \SI{447}{\kilo\byte}, which is 11.3\% lower than Chameleon using an $8\times$ larger network.